-The Company has an obligation under an operating lease for its office premises and an obligation related to a retirement consulting agreement.
+The Company has an obligation of \$56,743 under an operating lease for its office premises expiring November 2015 and an obligation related to a retirement consulting agreement.
 The future minimum payments are as follows:

-December 31 2013
+December 31 2014

-2014 \$ 243,566

 2015 239,743

 2016 -

 2017 -

 2018 -

+2019 -

-Pursuant to a retirement agreement, the Company has entered into a consulting arrangement whereby the former Chief Executive Officer has agreed to provide management transition services for a two-year period commencing January 1, 2014 for a consulting fee of \$366,000.
-One half of this consulting fee was paid in January 2014, with the remainder to be paid in January 2015.
+Pursuant to a retirement agreement, the Company entered into a consulting arrangement whereby Mr. Graham Thody, the former President and Chief Executive Officer, agreed to provide management transition services for a two-year period for \$366,000.
+The second half of this consulting fee (\$183,000) was paid in January of 2015 for consulting services up to December 31, 2015 when the consulting arrangement will terminate.
+While this consulting agreement is in effect, Mr. Thody is not entitled to receive director's fees.
 Other commitments in respect of the Company's mineral properties are disclosed in Note 7 and Note 11(d).